Clinical-Genomics/BALSAMIC/.github/ISSUE_TEMPLATE/validation_report.md

 ### Issues Identified

 <!--
-Document any issues or defects identified during the validation process.
+Document any issues or defects identified during the verification process.
 Include the issue ID, description, severity, and status (Open/Closed).
 -->